-Projects with less than 20 kW of savings
+Projects with connected load savings less than 20 kW

-For projects having less than 20kW in savings, a detailed inventory is not required but information sufficient to validate savings according to the algorithm above must be included in the documentation.
+For projects having less than 20kW in connected load savings, a detailed inventory is not required but information sufficient to validate savings according to the algorithm above must be included in the documentation.
 This includes identification of baseline equipment utilized for quantifying kW base.
-A prescriptive lighting table has been included in Appendix C, which can be utilized to estimate savings for small, simple projects under 20kW in savings.
+Appendix C contains a prescriptive lighting table, which can estimate savings for small, simple projects under 20kW in savings provided that the user self-certifies the baseline condition.

-Projects with 20 kW or higher savings
+Projects with connected load savings of 20 kW or higher

-Using the above algorithms, kW values will be multiplied by the number of fixtures installed.
+For projects having a connected load savings of 20 kW or higher, a detailed inventory is required.
+Using the algorithms in Section 5.2 “Algorithms”, kW values will be multiplied by the number of fixtures installed.
 The total kW savings is derived by summing the total kW for each installed measure.

-In the same project, to the extent there are different control strategies (SVG), hours of use (EFLH) or interactive factors (IF), the kW will be broken out to account for these different factors.
-This will be accomplished using an inventory in Excel format that specifies the lamp and ballast configuration using the Expanded Prescriptive Lighting Wattage table and SVG, EFLH and IF values for the line entry.
+Within a single project, to the extent there are different control strategies (SVG), hours of use (EFLH), coincidence factors (CF) or interactive factors (IF), the kW will be broken out to account for these different factors.
+This will be accomplished using Appendix C, a Microsoft Excel inventory form that specifies the lamp and ballast configuration using the Standard Wattage Table and SVG, EFLH, CF and IF values for each line entry.
 The inventory will also specify the location and number of fixtures for reference and validation.

-A sample of the inventory format incorporating the algorithms for savings calculation and the Lighting Audit and Design Tool are included in Appendix C.
+Appendix C was developed to automate the calculation of energy and demand impacts for retrofit lighting projects, based on a series of entries by the user defining key characteristics of the retrofit project.
+The main sheet, “Lighting Form”, is a detailed line-by-line inventory incorporating variables in Section 6.2.1.
+Each line item represents a specific area with common baseline fixtures, retrofit fixtures, controls strategy, space cooling, and space usage.

+Baseline and retrofit fixture wattages are determined by selecting the appropriate fixture code from the “Wattage Table” sheet.
+The “Fixture Code Locator” sheet can be used to find the appropriate code for a particular lamp-ballast combination.
+Actual wattages of fixtures determined by manufacturer’s equipment specification sheets or other independent sources may not be used unless (1) the wattage differs from the Standard Wattage Table referenced wattage by more than 10% or (2) the corresponding fixture code is not listed in the Standard Wattage Table.
+In these cases, alternate wattages for lamp-ballast combinations can be inputted using the “User Input” sheet of Appendix C. Documentation supporting the alternate wattages must be provided in the form of manufacturer provided specification sheets or other industry accepted sources (e.g. ENERGY STAR listing, Design Lights Consortium listing).
+It must cite test data performed under standard ANSI procedures.
+These exceptions will be used as the basis for periodically updating the Standard Wattage Table to better reflect market conditions and more accurately represent savings.

+Some lighting contractors may have developed in-house lighting inventory forms that are used to determine preliminary estimates of projects.
+In order to ensure standardization of all lighting projects, Appendix C must still be used.
+However, if a third-party lighting inventory form is provided, entries to Appendix C may be condensed into groups sharing common baseline fixtures, retrofit fixtures, space type, building type, and controls.
+Whereas Appendix C separates fixtures by location to facilitate evaluation and audit activities, third-party forms can serve that specific function if provided.

-The Lighting Audit and Design Tool will be updated periodically to include new fixtures and technologies available as may be appropriate.
+Appendix C will be updated periodically to include new fixtures and technologies available as may be appropriate.
+Additional guidance can be found in the “Manual” sheet of Appendix C.

 Quantifying Annual Hours of Operation